 In some contexts, our hardware consists of a two-dimensional mesh of PEs.
 A number of methods have been developed for such settings, one of the most well known being Shearsort, developed by Sen, Shamir and the eponymous Isaac Scherson of UC Irvine.
 Again, the data is assumed to be initially distributed among the PEs.
-Here is the pseudocode:
+Below is the pseudocode for the case of n, the array length, being a perfect square (row numbers start at 1).

 '''

 for i = 1 to ceiling(log2(n)) + 1

-f
+if i is odd

+sort each even row in descending order

+sort each odd row in ascending order

+else

+sort each column is ascending order

 '''